Gastric Bypass Surgery in France

 Gastric bypass surgery cost less at this Specialist Hospital in France.

-|In the case of a “Roux-en-y” gastric Bypass surgery the pouch may be as small as 15 ml.
+|In the case of a “Roux-en-y” gastric Bypass surgery, the pouch may be as small as 15 ml.
 Because the stomach pouch created by the surgery procedure is normally formed from the area of the stomach which is least susceptible to stretching.
-Due to the smaller size of this pouch area any significant long-term change in pouch volume is prevented.
-The “Roux-en-y” Gastric Bypass is preferred where there is a history of gastroesophageal reflux and to avoid anastomotic ulcers.
+Due to the smaller size of this pouch area, any significant long-term change in pouch volume is prevented.
+The “Roux-en-y” Gastric Bypass surgery is preferred where there is a history of gastroesophageal reflux and to avoid anastomotic ulcers.
 However, there is a possibility in the long-term of the ability of the small intestine to hold a greater volume of food over time Also the functional capacity of the small pouch can increase slightly.
 In most cases following gastric bypass surgery, by the time these changes start to take effect, sufficient weight loss has already occurred enabling the patient to maintain a lower body weight in the future.|

 Mini Gastric ByPass Surgery (The Omega Loop)

 Mini gastric bypass surgery is a less invasive procedure than “Roux-en-y” gastric bypass surgery